goharbor/harbor/docs/user_guide.md

 #### Trigger mode
 * **Manual**: Replicate the resources manually when needed. **Note**: The deletion operations are not replicated.
 * **Scheduled**: Replicate the resources periodically. **Note**: The deletion operations are not replicated.
-* **Event Based**: When a new resource is pushed to the project, it is replicated to the remote registry immediately.
-Same to the deletion operation if the `Delete remote resources when locally deleted` checkbox is selected.
+* **Event Based**: When a new resource is pushed to the project, or an image is retagged, it is replicated to the remote registry immediately.
+If you select the `Delete remote resources when locally deleted`, if you delete an image, it is automatically deleted from the replication target.

+   **NOTE**: You can filter images for replication based on the labels that are applied to the images.
+However, changing a label on an image does not trigger replication.
+Event-based replication is limited to pushing, retagging, and deleting images.

 ### Starting a replication manually
 Select a replication rule and click `REPLICATE`, the resources which the rule is applied to will be replicated from the source registry to the destination immediately.